wwilsman/.emacs.d/README.md

 - An Emacs server is auto-started when one is not already running, update your `$EDITOR` environment variable to `emacsclient` (optionally with `-c`).

-- I use [Fira Code](https://github.com/tonsky/FiraCode) with ligatures and Operator Mono for cursive keywords.
-The config for these is only initialized when the fonts exist.
+- I use [Victor Mono](https://rubjo.github.io/victor-mono/) for mono scripts and ligatures.
+The config for these is only initialized when the font exists.

 - [Select GitHub-style emojis](https://gitmoji.carloscuesta.me/) are transformed
   into real unicode emojis.
 If using official Emacs (without multi-color font